Our top pick for

 There are a few different ways that this level of interest in shorting NeuroMetrix shares can be evaluated.

-NeuroMetrix's "short interest ratio" (SIR) is the quantity of NeuroMetrix shares currently shorted divided by the average quantity of NeuroMetrix shares traded daily (recently around 494433.33333333).
-NeuroMetrix's SIR currently stands at 0.03.
-In other words for every 100,000 NeuroMetrix shares traded daily on the market, roughly 30 shares are currently held short.
+NeuroMetrix's "short interest ratio" (SIR) is the quantity of NeuroMetrix shares currently shorted divided by the average quantity of NeuroMetrix shares traded daily (recently around 2.6 million).
+NeuroMetrix's SIR currently stands at 0.2.
+In other words for every 100,000 NeuroMetrix shares traded daily on the market, roughly 200 shares are currently held short.

 Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against NeuroMetrix.